joanapinto/ai-lab/focus-companion/README.md

 2. **Afternoon Review**: Mid-day progress check and plan adjustments
 3. **Evening Reflection**: End-of-day accomplishment review
 4. **Mood Tracking**: Log your emotions throughout the day
+5. **Data Persistence**: All your data is automatically saved and persists across sessions

 ### Weekly Review
 - **Reflection Sessions**: Weekly deep-dive into your progress